bacalhau-project/examples/case-studies/DuckDB-Logs-Processing/README.md

 - Have a way to set your Bacalhau CLI client by the target IP - e.g. bacalhau set-target 10.1.1.5
 - Don't set API_HOST to 0.0.0.0
 - Offer a rally-point as a service?
+-     Status: 'Could not inspect image "bacalhauproject/duckdb-log-processor:v0.17"
+      - could be due to repo/image not existing, or registry needing authorization:
+      Error response from daemon: manifest unknown: manifest unknown' -> Not a "couldn't find node to execute"
+- What happens when we have 100 nodes, does every job get 99 rejects? - `describe` is super noisy
+- Describe job